Edit

 Perform ongoing maintenance and administration for Azure Arc-enabled VMware vSphere

-Each of these operations requires either SSH key to the resource bridge VM or the kubeconfig that provides access to the Kubernetes cluster on the resource bridge VM.
+Each operation requires either an SSH key to the resource bridge VM or the kubeconfig that provides access to the Kubernetes cluster on the resource bridge VM.

 Best practices to maintain the Azure Arc-enabled VMware vSphere resources